 18.9413 shares per one thousand dollar principal amount of the notes (exchange rate is as of December 31, 2009 and is equivalent to an exchange price of \$52.79 per common share).
 On or after September 20, 2011, the Operating Partnership may redeem the notes in cash in whole or in part.
 The holders of the notes have the right to require us to repurchase the notes in cash in whole or in part on each of September 15, 2011, September 15, 2016 and September 15, 2021, or in the event of a "fundamental change," as defined under the terms of the notes, for a repurchase price equal to 100% of the principal amount of the notes plus accrued and unpaid interest.
-Prior to September 11, 2011, subject to certain exceptions, if (1) a "fundamental change," we will increase the applicable exchange rate for the notes surrendered for exchange by a number of additional shares of our common shares as a "make whole premium."
+Prior to September 11, 2011, subject to certain exceptions, if (1) a "fundamental change" occurs as a result of certain forms of transactions or series of transactions and (2) a holder elects to exchange its notes in connection with such "fundamental change," we will increase the applicable exchange rate for the notes surrendered for exchange by a number of additional shares of our common shares as a "make whole premium."
 The notes are general unsecured senior obligations of the Operating Partnership and rank equally in right of payment with all other senior unsecured indebtedness of the Operating Partnership.
 The Operating Partnership's obligations under the notes are fully and unconditionally guaranteed by us.
 In November 2008, we repurchased a \$37,500 aggregate principal amount of our 3.5% Exchangeable Senior Notes for \$26,654 from which we recognized a gain of \$8,101, net of unamortized loan issuance costs.
 The carrying value of these notes included an unamortized discount totaling \$6,353 at December 31, 2009 and \$9,872 at December 31, 2008.
 The effective interest rate under the notes, including amortization of the discount, was 5.97%.
 The table below sets forth interest expense recognized on these notes before deductions for amounts capitalized:

-2009 2008 2007 Interest expense at stated interest rate \$ 5,687 \$ 6,85 0 \$ 7,000 Interest expense associated with amortization of discount 3,520 4,01 6 3,845 Total 9,207 \$ 10,86 6 \$ 10,845
+2009 2008 2007

+Interest expense at stated interest rate \$5,687 \$ 6,850 \$ 7,000

+discount 3,520 4,016 3,845

+Total \$9,207 \$10,866 \$10,845